Welcome to Xi Ding’s Personal Website 👋

 About Me 🏄♂️

-Hi, I’m Xi Ding!
-I’m currently a Master’s student in Computing (Machine Learning) at the Australian National University (ANU) 🎓.
-My academic and research journey specializes in video processing and artificial intelligence, with a focus on making machines better at understanding videos in practical and transparent ways.
-I’m currently a Research Assistant at the TIME Lab ⏳, working alongside talented researchers to push the boundaries of video understanding.
-Additionally, I am an ARC Hub Scholar at TIME 💻, hosted at Griffith University.
+Xi Ding is currently a Master’s student in Computing at the Australian National University (ANU) 🎓.
+His academic and research interests focus on machine learning, particularly emphasizing transparency and interpretability in artificial intelligence (AI).
+He is actively involved as a Research Assistant at the TIME Lab ⏳, collaborating with a team of talented researchers to advance AI technologies.
+Additionally, Xi holds the position of ARC Hub Scholar at TIME 💻, hosted at Griffith University.

 ✨ This website is a place to share my research, projects, and experiences!